MahnoorAs1f/OnlineShoppingApp-using-netbeans-and-oracle-database/README.md

-🛍️ Project Description: FINAL MAHNOOR’S STORE
+🛍️ Project Description: Semester Project for learning purpose

-FINAL MAHNOOR’S STORE is a Java-based desktop application that simulates an interactive online shopping platform.
+SHOPAHOLIC is a Java-based desktop application that simulates an interactive online shopping platform.
 It is developed as an educational project to demonstrate how an e-commerce system can be designed and implemented using graphical user interfaces and object-oriented programming principles.

 The application provides a user-friendly environment where two types of users — Administrators and Customers — can perform specific tasks according to their roles.
 The platform enables customers to browse products, add items to their cart, and place orders, while administrators can manage product listings and categories through a dedicated admin dashboard.